-We struggles to be still and know.
+We struggle to be still and know.
 “The US is the most overworked Developed Nation in the World.”
-The average American works more hours per week then any other first world country.
+The average American works more hours per week than any other first world country.
 Seconded only by Japan.

 A survey conducted in 2014 found that 77% of people regularly experience physical symptoms caused by stress.
 Another 73% experience regularly psychological symptoms caused by stress (https://www.stress.org/daily-life)

-We are a stressed out society.
+We are a stressed-out society.
 We work so hard, that we find little time for the other areas that are important.
-The stress of work, the demands of life, are a huge strain.
+The stress of work and the demands of life are a huge strain.
 Time is at a high premium, and two areas began to suffer.
 Our families and our relationship with God.

 We are so rushed, that we don’t see how we can take time for our devotions in the morning.
 And worse, we don’t take time for our children or spouses.

 We might have the devotions, but we rush in and then right back out.
-We barley take time to say hello to Jesus, before we are slamming our Bible’s shut and running out the door.
+We barely take time to say hello to Jesus before we are slamming our Bible’s shut and running out the door.

 But this doesn’t work.